daniel-neves-dev/rspec_rails/README.md

 * Rails version: 7.0.4

-* It's work on localhost 3000
+* On termianl type rails s to work on localhost 3000